apache/arrow-site/_posts/2025-10-23-rust-parquet-metadata.md

 Our new custom parser is optimized for the specific subset of Thrift used by Parquet and contains various performance optimizations, such as careful memory allocation.
-The largest initial speedup came from removing intermediate in-memory structures and directly creating the needed in-memory representation.
+The largest initial speedup came from removing intermediate structures and directly creating the needed in-memory representation.
 We also carefully hand-optimized several performance-critical code paths (see [#8574], [#8587], and [#8599]).